-Kent’s Master of Architecture (MArch) programme is a two-year (known as Stage 4 and Stage 5) full-time undergraduate professional programme focused on architectural design.
+Kent’s Master of Architecture (MArch) programme is a two-year (known as Stage four and Stage five) full-time undergraduate professional programme focused on architectural design.
 It forms the second part of the UK’s traditional five-year continuum of professional undergraduate education in architecture leading, for graduates with the required exemptions from professional examinations, toward registration in the UK as an ‘Architect’.

-Kent’s MArch architecture programme is validated by the Royal Institute of British Architects (RIBA), and the award is prescribed by the Architects' Registration Board (ARB) as giving exemption from Part 2 of their professional examinations.
-The MArch well-positions its graduates to continue after the degree to a Part 3 programme in architecture and professional practice.
+Kent’s MArch architecture programme is validated by the Royal Institute of British Architects (RIBA), and the award is prescribed by the Architects' Registration Board (ARB) as giving exemption from part two of their professional examinations.
+The MArch well-positions its graduates to continue after the degree to a part three programme in architecture and professional practice.

-Graduates from the MArch are able to take the ARB/RIBA Part 3 examination after amassing a minimum of 24 months recorded office-based work experience, 12 months of which must be in the UK.
+Graduates from the MArch are able to take the ARB/RIBA part three examination after amassing a minimum of 24 months recorded office-based work experience, 12 months of which must be in the UK.

 Information for international students